 It is the author’s responsibility to obtain any necessary permission for the use of lengthy quotations or other material (charts, surveys, etc.) originally prepared by others.

 Provide headings and subheadings that are succinct and that include words useful for information retrieval.

 If you use tables or graphs, construct them so they are completely understandable on their own.
 Tables and figures should be referenced correctly in the text.

-Next best: Original Excel or PowerPoint documents.
-Do not make any conversions or embed them in Word; please send the original .xls or .ppt files.
+- Next best: Original Excel or PowerPoint documents.
+Do not make any conversions or embed them in Microsoft Word; please send the original .xls or .ppt files.

-Almost never useable: Charts taken from the web, anything at 72 dpi or 96 dpi, Word charts.
+- Almost never usable: Charts taken from the web, anything at 72 dpi or 96 dpi, Word charts, TIFFs and JPGs.

 Check legal citations for accuracy.
 They will be included in the text as they are submitted.

 8. Copyrighted Material and Acknowledgments